leszkolukasz/minimalistic_english_vocabulary_app/README.md

 ## Installation (Desktop version)

-If you want to use all the features of this application (main application + database creation scripts) run the following command inside minimalistic_english_vocabulary_app folder:
+If you want to use all the features of this application (main application + developer tools) run the following command inside minimalistic_english_vocabulary_app folder:
 ```
 pip install -r full_requirements.txt
 ```